 - The MPO staff will take reasonable steps to provide the opportunity for meaningful access to LEP individuals who have difficulty communicating in English. - The HATS-MPO will provide interpreters and translation services as their budget allows.
 The HATS-MPO will use free websites and programs whenever possible to translate correspondence and documents.
 In-person or telephone interpreters will be utilized as needed.
-If volunteer interpreters are not available, the HATS-MPO may pay for such services as their budget permits. - There are several resources available to the HATS-MPO to accommodate LEP persons. - The Communications Division of the City of Huntsville, Police Department, has limited interpretive assets that can be utilized for Spanish, Russian, Ukrainian, Polish and French languages. - The Alabama Hispanic Association (AHA) made up of volunteers to assist the needs of the Hispanic community in the North Alabama area can be accessed for interpretive assistance. - A brand new City of Huntsville office, the Office of Multicultural Affairs, can also be utilized when needed. - Foreign or International Student Program Administrators at Alabama A&M University or University of Alabama, Huntsville (UAH). - Language assistance services available on websites.
+If volunteer interpreters are not available, the HATS-MPO may pay for such services as their budget permits. - There are several resources available to the HATS-MPO to accommodate LEP persons. - The Alabama Hispanic Association (AHA) made up of volunteers to assist the needs of the Hispanic community in the North Alabama area can be accessed for interpretive assistance. - The City of Huntsville Office of Multicultural Affairs can also be utilized when needed. - Foreign or International Student Program Administrators at Alabama A&M University or University of Alabama, Huntsville (UAH), and Oakwood University. - Language assistance services available on websites.
 The HATS-MPO staff will use free translation websites and programs to respond to written communication from LEP persons.
 If the translation websites fail, the MPO staff will confer with local or telephone interpreters to ensure proper communication.